 (the speaker believes a good deed was done)

 In verse 29, Laban tells Jacob that it is in his power to harm him, but that God had given him a warning.
 He says: o podarès ancje fâti dal mâl (I could even harm you).
-O podarès (I would be able to, I could), is the first-person singular, condizionâl presint conjugation of the verb podê.
+O podarès (I would be able to, I could) is the first-person singular of the condizionâl presint of the verb podê.
 Below, you will find the present conditional conjugation of podê for your reference.

 In verse 30, Laban asks Jacob: ese propit vere (is it indeed true) che tu vevis tante passion de cjase di to pari (that you were very much longing for the house of your father)?
 Note the use of the feminine ese (variant of ise) to ask this question.
 He continues: e parcè mi âstu strafuît i miei dius? (and why did you steal from me my [household] gods?).

-Learn or review the following Friulian usages from these five verses: vê pôre (to be scared, to be afraid), vê cûr (to dare), puartâ vie (to take away), cjatâ (to find), lassâ in vite (to let live), presince di (before, in the presence of), par dî il vêr (in all honesty, in point of fact), lâ a cirî (to go look for), la tende (tent), saltâ fûr (to come out), jentrâ (to enter, to go in), platâ (to hide), sot di (under), la siele (saddle), il camêl (camel), sentâsi (to sit down, to take a seat), parsore (upon, on top), sclusignâ (to search), par dute la tende (throughout the entire tent), no cjatâ redenzie di nuie (to not find anything at all, to find no trace), vêse par mâl (to take offence, to take it the wrong way, to become upset), jevâ in pîts (to get up, to arise), vê lis sôs robis (to be menstruating, to be on one’s period), cirî par dut (to search everywhere).
+Learn or review the following Friulian usages from these five verses: vê pôre (to be scared, to be afraid), vê cûr (to dare), puartâ vie (to take away), cjatâ (to find), lassâ in vite (to let live), presince di (before, in the presence of), par dî il vêr (in all honesty, in point of fact), lâ a cirî (to go look for), la tende (tent), saltâ fûr (to come out), jentrâ (to enter, to go in), platâ (to hide), sot di (under), la siele (saddle), il camêl (camel), sentâsi (to sit down, to take a seat), parsore (upon, on top), sclusignâ (to search), par dute la tende (throughout the entire tent), no cjatâ redenzie di nuie (to not find anything at all, to find no trace), vêse par mâl (to take offence, to take it the wrong way, to become upset), jevâ in pîts (to get up, to arise), vê lis sôs robis (literally, to have one’s matters; euphemism for to be menstruating), cirî par dut (to search everywhere).

 You find another example of the condizionâl passât in verse 31: o ai pensât (I thought) che tu varessis vût cûr (that you would have dared) di puartâmi vie lis tôs fiis (to take away your daughters from me).
 The expression vê cûr di (literally, to have heart to), can be understood as meaning to dare to, to be so bold as to.
 Observe: